-Trying to figure out whether or not you have a bad double pole circuit breaker or a single pole breaker can be a real challenge; all the wires and labels on the switchboard panel start to look the same.
+Trying to figure out whether or not you have a bad double-pole breaker or a single-pole breaker can be a real challenge; all the wires and labels on the switchboard of the service panel start to look the same.
 To help you determine which one you have, here are a few things to look out for:

 Double pole breakers usually read 240 volts, while single pole breakers generally only read 120 volts.
 If you check the voltage reading of your breaker and it’s not matching one of these, or it turns out to be 0, then you may have a faulty switch.

 The problem lies when you get a 120V reading – how will you know if you have a single pole breaker and or a faulty double pole circuit breaker?